 Palliative care (with or without Hospice) can be received in a hospital, a nursing home, or the patient’s own home.
-Medical interventions are out; comfort and pain relief are in.
-Surprisingly, comfort care often extends the patient’s life beyond expectations, perhaps because it allows him to set his own priorities as the end approaches.
+This care focuses on comfort and pain relief.
+Surprisingly, comfort care often extends a seriously ill patient’s life beyond expectations, perhaps because it allows him to set his own priorities as the end approaches.
 He might continue to attend church, meet a new grandchild, participate in a daughter’s wedding, or celebrate a family holiday.

 My friend Rita, whose cancer began in her ovaries, suffered through the debilitating side effects of five separate drug treatments, each with its own series of toxic infusions.
 When one failed, doctors said, “We have a stronger drug we want to try.”
 Not until the cancer had spread to Rita’s liver did they finally admit there was nothing left to try.
 If doctors had offered comfort care after the first two or three failures, Rita and Jim could have spent her final year enjoying friends and family instead of living life bent over a toilet.